Bring Rustic Charm to Your Bedroom with These Farmhouse Design Ideas

-Mix reproduction antique furniture and accessories with the real deal.
+Mix reproductions of antique furniture and accessories with the real deal.

 Invest your money where you’ll appreciate it the most, such as a quality bed and luxurious pillows.

-Finally, it can be fun to use different colour combinations for each of your bedrooms, particularly if you have a couple of guest rooms.
+Finally, using different color combinations for each bedroom can be fun, particularly if you have a few guest rooms.
 Each will look distinctive and unique, which is fun when you have company overnight.
 Try pale celadon, washed pink, or faded robin’s egg blue if you want an alternative to neutrals.
-Remember to add lots of natural wood and stone, and you’ll have the perfect combination to lull visitors into a wonderful sleep.
+Add lots of natural wood and stone; you’ll have the perfect combination to lull visitors into a beautiful sleep.

 Farmhouse Bedroom Ideas

 Farmhouse Bedroom Ideas: Traditional farmhouse bedrooms are comfortable, cozy, and inviting.
 Here, the finer details matter, old is gold and it’s important to keep things authentic.
 Stunning images and design tips on farmhouse bedrooms.